alexfalkowski/mist/README.md

 > ./mist cleanup

+### Deploy

+There are several ways that the application can be deployed.

-### Deploy a stack
+#### Deploy a stack

-This allows the release manager to deploy to a specific stack
+This allows the release manager to deploy to a specific stack.

 > ./mist deploy -s QA

+#### Deploy a stack with version

+This allows the release manager to deploy to a specific stack with a version.

+> ./mist deploy -s QA -v git-24f16d3727b0271c89e213d6ded27f986dfb5436-1380729401417

-### Deploy an environment
+#### Deploy an environment

 This allows the release manager to deploy to a specific environment.

 > ./mist deploy -s QA -e PINCHme-US-QA-A

+#### Deploy an environment with version

+This allows the release manager to deploy to a specific environment with a version.

+> ./mist deploy -s QA -e PINCHme-US-QA-A -v git-24f16d3727b0271c89e213d6ded27f986dfb5436-1380729401417

 ### Warm an environment